Monday, 28 February 2011

 This is due to women being more likely to be at home looking after children than their male partners.
 As a result, they more often cycle with young children to school, or make shopping and other utility trips by bike.
 This is what leads to the Netherlands uniquely having 55% of trips overall by women.

 Cycling stays with people through their entire life.
-Even the over 75s make an average of around 0.3 trips per day by bike, or more than two trips each week.
+Even the over 75s are predominantly still active.
+They make an average of around 0.3 trips per day by bike, or more than two trips each week.

 This level of cycle usage, across both sexes, all ages, and for all purposes, requires infrastructure which has a high level of subjective safety.